MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 1. [Tag the table](create-form-processing-model.md#tag-tables) on the first page where it's present.

-1. After the model has been trained, process the document page by page by leveraging the [page range](form-processing-model-in-flow.md#page-range) feature.
+1. After the model has been trained, process the document page-by-page by leveraging the [page range](form-processing-model-in-flow.md#page-range) feature.

     Rows that cut across pages aren't supported.